Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Introduction

-Some proposed methods for vision tasks, attempt to reduce spectral artifacts using low-pass filters in the Fourier domain when downsampling feature maps~\cite{grabinski2022frequencylowcut,cui2023selective,grabinski2023fix}, motivated by the fact that convolution kernels widely used for downsampling in DNNs sample inefficiently and introduce artifacts in the learned feature representations\cite{grabinski2022frequencylowcut}.
-However, depriving the DNN of the high-frequency information might have detrimental effects on tasks such as edge detection, image restoration, shape analysis, and others.
+Some proposed computer vision models attempt to reduce spectral artifacts using low-pass filters in the Fourier domain when downsampling feature maps~\cite{grabinski2022frequencylowcut,cui2023selective,grabinski2023fix}, motivated by the fact that convolution kernels widely used for downsampling in DNNs sample below the Nyquist rate and thus introduce artifacts in the learned feature representations~\cite{grabinski2022frequencylowcut}.
+However, depriving the DNN of the high-frequency information might have detrimental effects on tasks such as edge detection, image restoration, or shape analysis.
 One such task is image deblurring, where the blurring has already deprived the DNN of some essential high-frequency information like edges, and shapes.
-The restoration DNNs is expected to learn them.
+The restoration DNNs are expected to learn to restore them.
+However, the contrary is true for tasks such as image denoising and image deraining, where the DNN is expected to learn to remove high-frequency noise from an image.

-Thus, in this work, we study both the downsampling and upsampling operations performed in a DNN for the image restoration task of image deblurring.
-We propose novel and theoretically motivated sampling methods, ``FrequencyPooling'' for downsampling and ``FreqAvgUp'' for upsampling that sample information efficiently to ensure that the artifacts in the learned representations are significantly reduced, as shown in \cref{fig:teaser}.
+Thus, in this work, we study both the downsampling and upsampling operations performed in a DNN for the image restoration tasks.
+We propose a novel and theoretically motivated sampling methods, \textbf{FrequencyPreservedPooling (FP)} for downsampling and \textbf{FreqAvgUp} for upsampling that sample information efficiently to ensure that the artifacts in the learned representations are significantly reduced, as shown in \cref{fig:teaser} (bottom right).

-This work makes the following contributions: \begin{itemize} \item A novel downsampling method ``FrequencyPreservedPooling'', that uses the Fourier domain to downsample feature maps \emph{without} compromising the high-frequency features and simultaneously making the network focus on low-frequency features.
-This increases the stability of the learned features. \item A novel upsampling method ``FreqAvgUp'' which uses the frequency domain, to upsample feature maps and is symmetric to ``FrequencyPreservedPooling''.
-We refer to both modules used together as \emph{Beware of Aliases (BOA)}-Pooling. \item The symmetry is important to allow for appropriate communication between model encoder and decoder via skip connections.
-We demonstrate that symmetry in the encoder and decoder helps in learning more robust representations. \item We show that focusing on low-frequency information provides samples with stable projections from the input distribution to the target distribution, leading to significantly reduced spectral artifacts in the restored images. \end{itemize}
+The key contributions of this work are as follows: \begin{itemize} \item A novel downsampling method \textbf{FrequencyPreservedPooling}, that uses the Fourier domain to downsample feature maps \emph{without} compromising the high-frequency features and simultaneously making the network focus on low-frequency features.
+This increases the stability of the learned features. \item A novel upsampling method \textbf{FreqAvgUp} which uses the frequency domain to help restore some high-frequency information lost during downsampling.
+We refer to both modules used together as \emph{Beware of Aliases (BoA)}-Pooling. \item We study these architectural design choices for both CNN-based and Vision Transformer-based SotA image restoration networks over different image restoration tasks. \end{itemize}